meckmeier/frontend-nanodegree-mobile-portfolio/README.md

 To run a local server for viewing the app: I created a bat file with this command: python -m SimpleHTTPServer 8080 and placed in the BUILD directory (i am using the root as my dev environment.)
+   (continuing to look at browsersync to help with this task)

 To create a http site for Pagespeed to evaluate, I used ngrok (I did try to use the NGROK task in Gulp, but was not successful in implementing it)